James Cruze

-James Cruze (born Jens Cruz Bosen; March 27, 1884 – August 3, 1942) was a silent film actor and film director.
+James Cruze (born Jens Cruz Bosen; March 27, 1884 – August 3, 1942) was an American silent film actor and film director.

 James Cruze is best known today among film buffs as the director of the epic silent Western The Covered Wagon.

 Personal life

 Born Jens Cruz Bosen in Ogden, Utah of Mormon parents, Cruze acquired his middle name solely by virtue of his birth date.
 As Cruze's longtime friend and colleague, actor Luke Cosgrave, explained in a 1930 interview:

 Did you hear how Jimmy and I came together?
 I was playing in Boise with Charley Murray and we needed a young fellow for the good looking hero parts and I wired for Chester Stevens, who was in San Francisco, sending him a ticket to Boise.
 He got a job right then and handed the ticket to another young fellow.
 I met the train two days after I had expected Chester and thought how young he seemed.
 He soon informed me that he was not Chester but Jens Bosen of Ogden.
 You see, young Jens was born on March 27 and his mother wanted to name him after some famous man born on the same day, so she looked in the almanac, but no great man had a birthday on that date.
 But she did find it was the anniversary of the battle of Vera Cruze [sic], so she called him Jens Cruze Bosen.

 Birth name notwithstanding, Bosen and/or his parents decided well before his professional stage debut to anglicize at least his given name, as evidenced by the impassioned 8th grade commencement speech he delivered, as James Bosen, at Ogden's Central School in June 1898.

 Cruze was first married to a fellow Latter Day Saint, identity unknown, circa 1901 until her death in 1907; they had five children.
 By no later than 1914, he had married actress Marguerite Snow, and they had a daughter, Julie Jane.
 They divorced in 1923.
 He married actress Betty Compson on October 14, 1924; they were divorced in 1930.
 He married Alberta Beatrice McCoy in June 1941, and they were still wed when he died.